S-Majumdar/gaze_detection_temp/README.md

 # TEMP

 ## TEMP
-This is temp. repo. only for testing.
+This is a temp. repo. only for testing.
 ## JAI
 All the combined files are in the Scripts dir.
 Run jsut the `combined.py` and see if the google part works.
 I couldnt check it coz of the auth key.